Jerbear28-spec/AD-Azure-Deployment/README.md

 </p>

 <h3 align="center">Create Virtual Network</h3>
 <p align="center">Within this new resource group, create a virtual network.
 Microsoft Azure provides optional paid security services for their virtual networks.
 These will not be necessary for the purposes of this tutorial.
-Azure alsp provides configuration settings for the address space of these networks.
+Azure also provides configuration settings for the address space of these networks.
 The default settings will be sufficient.</p>

 <p align="center">
   <img width="767" height="652" alt="Vnetcreate" src="https://github.com/user-attachments/assets/57014ce9-a8ed-480c-9611-bcce72d836c1" />